images

 Mozambique

-Executive MBA Batch 2021
+Executive MBA | Batch 2021

 How I managed my work and hobbies during Covid – 19

-I am Ducla Dos Santos, bank worker, divorced, and mother of two beautiful girls, Daniela and Andreia.
+I am Ducla Dos Santos, a bank worker, divorced, and mother of two beautiful girls, Daniela and Andreia.
 I have a hectic schedule because of my work, not to mention the daily management of my children since I am both mother and father to them.

 I took my first step when I decided to participate in the MasterChef competition across RMB Africa/ International organized by the bank in South Africa.
 As I love to cook, I prepared a special dish, and when I submitted, the result was impressive.
 I won the competition.
-That was a sign that I shouldn’t stop doing what I love to do whatever the situation might be.
+That was a sign that I shouldn’t stop doing what I love to do, whatever the situation might be.

 Next, I started to work from my indoor gym (home), playing my music, and I felt less tired and more mentally relaxed.
 The days were getting lighter.
-But even so, I felt something was still missing from my life and that's when I decided to apply for the EMBA program, and here I am.
-I hope my journey in this program would be positive and memorable.
-Because I believe that all those who succeeded or are successful, it was because they fought and tried.
+But even so, I felt something was still missing from my life, and that's when I decided to apply for the EMBA program, and here I am.
+I hope my journey in this program will be positive and memorable.
+Because I believe that for all those who succeeded or are successful, it was because they fought and tried.

 • Share